pre-processing-r/rpp/README.md

 - Verbatim code inlining and expansion to simplify metaprogramming
 - Static type annotations

+## Location of the "source of truth"

+### Inline

+Works for assertions and logging.

+Pros: doesn't need any extra files

+Cons: transformation must be bidirectional (or at least work in the reverse way)

+### Parallel directory

+Required for inlining/expansion and static type annotations.

+Pros: Works for all cases

+Cons: Entirely new infrastructure

 ## Constraints

 1. At any point in time, the code stored in version control should reflect the state most useful during *production*.